 Frequency Responses of Other Equipment

 Recording a wide frequency response adds a professional, polished element to a vocal recording.
 Frequency response isn’t as important proper microphone technique, but it adds something noticeable.
 For general voice recording, use a large-diaphragm condenser microphone like the Audix CX-112B.
 These microphones are extremely sensitive, so you may need a shock mount and windscreen.
-If your recording environment possesses a high ambient noise level, then moving coil (dynamic) microphones like the Shure SM-7B and Electrovoice RE-20 may offer a slight improvement in isolation, albeit with a more narrow frequency response.
-Lastly, the frequency response of the rest of your equipment (or future equipment) is already good enough for a professional vocal recording in the vast majority of instances.
+If your recording environment possesses a high ambient noise level, then dynamic (moving coil) microphones like the Shure SM-7B and Electrovoice RE-20 may offer a slight improvement in isolation, albeit with a more narrow frequency response.

 Notes about the Audix CX-112B: Make sure to get the CX-112B, as opposed to the CX-112.
 The “B” version is tailored slightly more to vocal recording and sounds better on most instruments as well.
 If the CX-112B is unavailable, the CX-112 is good enough to suffice.